About This Site

 We are a small group of co-founders and core organizers of the Direct Action Network, the organization that called for the shutdown of the WTO conference twenty years ago.
 At the time, we were organizers based in Olympia, Washington; Portland, Oregon; and the San Francisco Bay Area.
 We worked with hundreds of activists and organizers for over nine months and organized a coordinated action that prevented the Ministerial from meeting on November 30, 1999.
 We continued to organize actions throughout the week until the collapse of the conference.

 We put this site together to share our reflections from a critical moment in movement history.
 We compiled historical narratives from people who organized locally and regionally.
-We gathered articles and resources developed over the last 20 years.
-And we generated new analysis to support our collective efforts to look forward to the next 20 years and plan for our futures.
+We gathered articles and resources developed since Seattle.
+And we generated new analysis to support our collective efforts to look forward to and plan for our futures.

 We offer this archival site as a humble contribution to remember the work of thousands and thousands of people who made it happen.